lexi-x/RC_Categorizer_Agent/README.md

 2. Specify the desired categories in the `Categories` list.
 The categories should be as specific and concise as possible, as the agent accuracy decreases when given categories with multiple elements.
     - For example, "marketing/communications" would be a better category than "publicity, outreach, and communication"

 3. Change `START_ROW` and `END_ROW` to specify which Excel rows need to be processed.
-The code assumes zero-indexing, which means the first row of the Excel would be denote "0", and the appropriate offset is added later when writing to the Excel.
+The code assumes zero-indexing, which means the first row of the Excel would be denoted "0", and the appropriate offset is added later when writing to the Excel.
-    - For example, if you put 0 to 100, the agent would write to Excel rows 1 through 101.
+    - For example, if you put 0 to 100, the agent would write to Excel rows 2 through 102 (assuming row 1 is for column labeling).
+If this offset is not desired, change the constant in this line
+      ```
+      ws.cell(i + 2, 4).value = category
+      ```

+4. Verify the Excel indexing matches what is expected.
+To run the agent, the input MUST have columns labeled with `Company Name` and `Description`.
+It assumes a column of extra space for other categories (spend, dates, etc.) so the agent writes to **column 4** of the output Excel.
+You can change this by editing the second value specified in the code snippet above.
+	- For data integrity reasons, the agent only writes category information and will not replicate other columns from `INPUT_FILE`, so I recommend either setting `INPUT_FILE` and `OUTPUT_FILE` to the same file or copying the content of `INPUT_FILE` into `OUTPUT_FILE` if you want a complete sheet afterwards.

-4. Run the Gemini agent script in terminal using the command
+5. Run the Gemini agent script in terminal using the command

     ```
     python .\ssp_chatbot_gemini.py